ryanve/tunes/README.md

 ### [data-cue-insert]

-`[data-cue-insert]` makes it possible to insert values from the properties in your JSON object.
+`[data-cue-insert]` makes it possible to insert values from the properties in your media object into your HTML.

 ```html
 <figure data-cue="playlist.json">